Moscow and Washington strike deal to hold Putin-Trump summit

 A special prosecutor in the United States has indicted Russian firms and individuals for meddling in the presidential election to benefit Trump, and is investigating whether anyone in Trump’s campaign helped the Russian effort.
 Trump denies wrongdoing and calls the investigation a “witch hunt”.

-U.S. Secretary of State Mike Pompeo said at the weekend that Washington was “trying to find places where we had overlapping interests, but protecting American interest where we do not.”
+Saying he wanted to find areas where the two countries could agree, Bolton also praised Russia’s hosting of the 2018 soccer World Cup, while Putin congratulated the United States on winning the right to jointly host the 2026 tournament.

+Ushakov, the Kremlin aide, said that the subject of sanctions had not come up on Wednesday and named four main summit themes: Strategic nuclear stability, the fight against international terrorism, regional issues like the Ukraine and Syria conflicts, and U.S.-Russia ties.

-The United States initially sanctioned Russia over its 2014 annexation of Ukraine’s Crimea and its backing for a pro-Russian uprising in eastern Ukraine.
+The United States initially sanctioned Russia over its 2014 annexation of Ukraine’s Crimea region and its backing for a pro-Russian uprising in eastern Ukraine.
 Subsequent sanctions have punished Moscow for what Washington has called its malign behavior and alleged meddling in U.S. politics.

 Some Trump critics say Russia has not significantly altered its behavior since 2014 and should therefore not be given the prestige that they believe a summit would confer.

-Additional reporting by Maria Tsvetkova and Maria Kiselyova; Editing by Catherine Evans
+Additional reporting by Maria Tsvetkova and Maria Kiselyova; Editing by Catherine Evans/Mark Heinrich